nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file Expected: Shows the GUI with a set of sample persons and debts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+1. Adding a person with valid inputs

+    1. Test cases: refer to UG for examples<br>
+       Expected: The corresponding person is added to PayMeLah.

+1. Adding a person with invalid inputs

+    1. Test cases: `add n/adam tele/a`, `add n/bob p/1`, etc.<br>
+       Expected: PayMeLah throws an error and shows which input was invalid

+1. Adding a duplicate person

+    1. Prerequisites: Have a person named `Alex Yeoh` in the persons list

+    1. Test case: `add n/Alex Yeoh`<br>
+       Expected: PayMeLah throws an error informing that there is already an `Alex Yeoh` in the list

 ### Deleting a person